Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Arm alik’ “wave”, “billow”, Gr αλοζ “furrow” – Türkic oluq “gutter” (Tur oluk “trough”, Chuv valak – “trough”, Karach, Balk uuaq “wavy”).

 Arm antaŕ “forest” – Gag. andyz “grove, bushes”, Tur andîz “kind of weed”.
-Similar words are present in other Türkic languages but all they have a meaning of severel plants.
-Only Armeinan and Gagauz words have the meaning of the forest.
+Similar words are present in other Türkic languages, but they all have a meaning of several plants.
+Only Armenian and Gagauz words have the meaning of the forest.

 Arm atkhi “foot” – common Türkic ajaq/adaq “foot”.